drizzle-lang/drizzle/README.md

 ## Syntax Idea
-The syntax is inspired by a mix of Python, Swift, Crystal and TypeScript, which ***hopefully*** leads to a nice looking syntax;
+The syntax is inspired by a mix of Python, Crystal, and a little bit of Swift, which ***hopefully*** will lead to a nice looking syntax;

 The Crystal syntax added is the use and convention of `?` and `!` methods.